nickshulhin/kindler/README.md

 # Kindler
+![Screenshot](https://github.com/nickshulhin/kindler/blob/master/screenshots/0.1_home.png)

-Simple viewer of Kindle books written in Rust.
+Simple viewer of Kindle books written in Rust using iced-rs.
 Potentially will add more features such as book management.
-![Screenshot](https://github.com/nickshulhin/kindler/blob/master/screenshots/0.1_home.png)

 ## How to build:
 ```bash